MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 For "no-default-alpn", the presentation and wire format values MUST be empty.

-Each scheme that is mapped to SVCB defines a set or registry of allowed ALPNs, and a "default set" of supported ALPNs, which SHOULD NOT be empty.
+Each scheme that is mapped to SVCB defines a
+"default set" of supported ALPNs, which SHOULD NOT be empty.
 To determine the set of protocol suites supported by an endpoint (the "ALPN set"), the client parses the set of ALPN identifiers in the "alpn" parameter, and then adds the default set unless the